 In 2021, 1.1 million deaths would have been averted if the U.S. had mortality rates similar to other wealthy nations.
 The study refers to these excess deaths as “Missing Americans,” because these deaths reflect people who would still be alive if the U.S. death rate was equal to its peer countries.

 Nearly 50 percent of all Missing Americans died before age 65 in 2020 and 2021.
-The study found that the level of excess mortality among working-age adults is particularly […]
+The study found that the level of excess mortality among working-age adults is […]